kennedyarantes/ipe/README.md

 ---

-"Built with no love, just beer. – IPE Team"
+"Built with no love, just beer. – Ipe Web Team"